zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0047E

- Proxy (_pluginid_:_servicename_) setup failed.\nHost & Port for proxy destination are required but were missing.\nFor information on how to configure a proxy service, see the Zowe wiki on dataservices (https://github.com/zowe/zlux/wiki/ZLUX-Dataservices)
+ Proxy (_pluginid_:_servicename_) setup failed.
+ Host & Port for proxy destination are required but were missing.
+ For information on how to configure a proxy service, see the Zowe wiki on dataservices (https://github.com/zowe/zlux/wiki/ZLUX-Dataservices)

   **Reason:**